 1/2 cup (120 ml) steel-cut oats

 1-1/3 cups (320 ml) unsweetened alternative milk of choice (I love oat milk in this–of course!)

 1 Gala or other sweet apple, diced (I leave the skin on)

-about 8-10 drops stevia (you can use maple syrup, agave, whatever you like)
+8-10 drops stevia, or to taste (you can also use maple syrup, coconut nectar, or whatever sweetener you like like)

 1-2 tsp (5-10 ml) ground cinnamon, to taste

 Preheat oven to 375 F (190 C).
 Lightly oil an 8″ (20 cm) glass pan and set aside.

 In a medium pot, bring the oats and milk just to the boil over medium heat, stirring frequently.
 Add remaining ingredients and heat just until it begins to bubble again.

 Pour the mixture into the oiled pan, cover, and bake in preheated oven about 35 minutes.
 After 35 minutes, remove the cover and stir the mixture.
 If the liquid has all been absorbed, it should be ready; if not, cover again and return to the oven for another 10 minutes or so.
 If it looks dry but the oats aren’t fully cooked, add about 1/4 cup (60 ml) water, stir, and continue to bake until oats are softened.